The co-Hopfian property of surface braid groups: Preliminaries

 We denote by $V_{np}(S)$ and $V_{sp}(S)$ the subsets of $V_p(S)$ consisting of all non-separating HBPs and all separating HBPs, respectively.
 We define $\calcp_n(S)$ and $\calcp_s(S)$ as the full subcomplexes of $\calcp(S)$ spanned by $V_c(S)\sqcup V_{np}(S)$ and $V_c(S)\sqcup V_{sp}(S)$, respectively.

-{\bf Mapping class groups.} The {\it extended mapping class group} $\mod^*(S)$ for $S$ is the group of isotopy classes of homeomorphisms from $S$ onto itself, where isotopy may move points in $\partial S$.
-The {\it mapping class group} $\mod(S)$ for $S$ is the group of isotopy classes of orientation-preserving homeomorphisms from $S$ onto itself.
-The {\it pure mapping class group} $\pmod(S)$ for $S$ is the group of isotopy classes of orientation-preserving homeomorphisms from $S$ onto itself that fix each component of $\partial S$ as a set.
+{\bf Mapping class groups.} The {\it extended mapping class group} $\mod^*(S)$ of $S$ is the group of isotopy classes of homeomorphisms from $S$ onto itself, where isotopy may move points in $\partial S$.
+The {\it mapping class group} $\mod(S)$ of $S$ is the group of isotopy classes of orientation-preserving homeomorphisms from $S$ onto itself.
+The {\it pure mapping class group} $\pmod(S)$ of $S$ is the group of isotopy classes of orientation-preserving homeomorphisms from $S$ onto itself that fix each component of $\partial S$ as a set.
 Both $\mod(S)$ and $\pmod(S)$ are finite index subgroups of $\mod^*(S)$.
-For each $\alpha \in V(S)$, we denote by $t_{\alpha}\in \pmod(S)$ the {\it (left) Dehn twist} about $\alpha$.
+For $\alpha \in V(S)$, we denote by $t_{\alpha}\in \pmod(S)$ the {\it (left) Dehn twist} about $\alpha$.

 {\bf Surface braid groups.} We have the surjective homomorphism